Bergen County Opens Cooling Centers to Address Heat Index

 147 Hackensack Street, East Rutherford, NJ (201) 935-8920

 In addition, several municipalities are designating public spaces such as public libraries, shopping centers, recreation and senior centers as cooling centers.
-Residents should consider visiting municipal cooling centers before travelling to the County facility to help avoid heat exhaustion or heat stroke.
+Residents should consider visiting municipal cooling centers before traveling to the County facility to help avoid heat exhaustion or heat stroke.

 Residents requiring a ride to a County emergency cooling center may call 201-368-5955 x1 during between the hours of 6:30 a.m. and 3:00 p.m.
 Emergency requests may be arranged after hours by dialing 201-707-1082.